-

 I was born in Uzbekistan, lived in several countries, and have finally found my last harbour in paradise, Aotearoa New Zealand, where I’ve lived for the past thirteen years.
 I hold degrees in psychology and engineering, and I’m always open to growth, progress, and a few long-awaited journeys.
 I’m a well-travelled, multilingual writer and creator, occasionally mistaken for a superhero.

-On a personal level, I’m a highly sensitive person with a deep love for beauty, meaning, and human connection.
-I believe humour is essential—the kind that helps you survive, heal, and keep going.🥰🚀🏃🥇🏆
+On a personal level, I believe humour is essential—the kind that helps you survive, heal, and keep going.🥰🚀🏃🥇🏆

 Wooden Shuttle